 These are happy events and I do would like to acknowledge and be proud of the young participants from Kimmirut.
 I urge Kimmirummiut to get into sports and to take part in the game events.

-Mr. Speaker, I also would like to acknowledge the coaches and the teachers.
+Mr. Speaker, I would also like to thank one of the teachers, Mitchell MacDonald, for chaperoning these youth ambassadors.
 Thank you, Mr. Speaker.

 Speaker: Members' Statements.
 Member for Quttiktuq, Mr. David Akeeagok.